-Employment and pre-employment services assist people who have intellectual and developmental disabilities with learning the skills needed to obtain and maintain a competitive or integrated job they have a passion for in the community of their choosing.
+Employment and pre-employment services help people with intellectual and developmental disabilities learn the skills needed to obtain and maintain a competitive or integrated job in the community of their choosing.
 It is a well-known fact that individuals who work have a better quality of life and feel more productive.
 Employment support staff support New York State’s Employment First Policy, delivering meaningful employment, fair wages, and career advancement for people with disabilities.

-Career Visions employment services provide person-centered supports to people as young as 14 years of age to teach employability skills, create a quality resume, practice interview skills and assist in obtaining and maintaining a job in the community.
+Career Visions employment services provide person-centered supports to people as young as 14 years of age.
+The program teaches employability skills, how to create a quality resume, interview skills and how to obtain and maintain a job in the community.

 These services include:

 A referral is needed to obtain employment support services through Citizen Advocates.
-A member of our staff, such as a Targeted Case Manager, can help you with the process, but for more information see the links below:
+For more information, see the links below:

 - www.acces.nysed.gov/vr (ACCES-VR)